 Since it has very few steep hill climbs, it is less daunting than some other Long Distance Routes.
 And happily, the topography of the broad bights of Ayr and Irvine Bays, with their low-lying hinterland, provides an almost uninterrupted beach walk from Girvan to Largs – almost two-thirds of the entire route.

-However, in the sections from Glenapp to Girvan, Dunure to Ayr, and north of Largs, the going can be rough but spectacular, over hill and cliff-top tracks, and rocky shores.
+In contrast, on the sections from Glenapp to Girvan, Dunure to Ayr, and north of Largs, you can expect more rugged terrain including hill and cliff-top tracks, and rugged rocky shores.

 Features on the route

 - Fantastic Coastal Scenery – ever-changing vistas – especially when walking from South to North.

 - Wildlife – wild flowers, 135 bird species listed in the Guide Book , seals, basking sharks, otters, roe deer, and foxes.

 - Peace and Quiet – small fishing villages such as Ballantrae, Maidens, and Dunure.

 - Heritage Sites: On the route itself are many superb and famous sites, from the fabulous – like Tam o Shanter’s Auld Brig o Doon near Robert Burns’s Cottage – to the factual – historic castles at Turnberry, Culzean Castle, Dunure, Greenan, Dundonald, Seagate, Ardrossan, Portencross and Kelburn – and the Maritime Museum in Irvine, and Vikingar in Largs.